Pilgrimage

 In the created image we can see that a payload has been added, which can allow us to read the file from the target:

 Now let's upload the malicious.png file to the website, then go to the preview of the shrunken image and download it.
 Let's save the shrunken image as malicious-shrunken.png.
-The magick documentation shows that the identify program describes the format and characteristics of the image file and using the -verbose option gives more information about the file.
+The magick documentationarrow-up-right shows that the identify program describes the format and characteristics of the image file and using the -verbose option gives more information about the file.

 We will use them to obtain detailed information about the downloaded image and save it to a file malicious_data.txt: